Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

-Since we are now dealing with the variation of Hamiltonian (\ref{var-H2}) at spatial boundaries on the Cauchy surface, we only need to consider $d\phi$ component to compute the charge variation form $\delta \chi_{\xi}$.
-The variation forms of connection 1-forms to be related to $d\phi$ component are given by

-There is no variation forms of the frame fields related to $d\phi$ component.
+There are no variation forms of the frame fields related to $d\phi$ component.
 Therefore the charge variation for a black hole mass in TMG becomes

 The variation of frame fields $e^a$ and connections $\omega^a$ should be performed by the coordinate of the horizons $r_+$ and $r_-$ since these horizon coordinates behave as physical quantities.
 In other words, variation means the difference between solutions and background.
-So the variations of functions to compute the charge variation become
+Then from the definition of (\ref{Mass-Ang}) we can get the variation formula for the mass,